drhelius/grpc-demo/README.md

 - Install the Operator SDK following the [official docs](https://sdk.operatorframework.io/docs/installation/install-operator-sdk/).

 - Create a new project.
-Note that we use `example.com` to group our CRDs, you may use whatever you wish:
+Note that the example uses `example.com` to group the CRDs, you may use whatever you wish:

 ```bash
 $ mkdir -p $HOME/projects/grpc-demo-operator